LemonnnnTea/LemonnnnTea/README.md

 ## 🎓 Education
 - **Hebei University of Technology (HEBUT)** — B.Eng. in Internet of Things Engineering *2023 – Present
   - Ranked Top 15% in major
-  - Awarded Third-Class Scholarship (2023–2024)
   - Actively involved in student organizations, cultural exchange, and academic activities

 - **Massey University, New Zealand** — B.IS.
 Computer Science